UkoeHB/bevy_cobweb/README.md

 ### Exit Confirmation Popup Example

-In this example the user can send an `ExitRequest` reactive event, which causes a popup to appear asking "Do you really want to quit?".
+In this example the user can send an `ExitRequest` reactive broadcast, which causes a popup to appear asking "Do you really want to quit?".
 If the user selects 'Quit' then `AppExit` is sent, otherwise the popup is closed.

 ```rust
 use bevy::prelude::*;